SingularInversions/FaceGenBaseLibrary/README.md

   * Extensive use of return value elision.
   * Declarative GUI layout, declarative dependency graph for computations.
 * Minimal OOP-fuscation; Some member functions and constructors, few private members, no inheritance.
-  * Prefer boost::function and boost::bind to abstract class interface.
+  * Prefer std::function and std::bind to abstract class interface.
 * Templates are used when they provide clear benefit.
   * RAII used throughout.
   * Avoid complex template metaprogramming.